apalmer16/projectsirens/_posts/2020-10-28-voice-attack-interview.md

 ![Image](https://i.imgur.com/0pY8YcC.png)

 Then while trying to set up the map, I was having issues with materials, so I updated my Unity version to the most recent of the 2019 versions.
 Then I realized it was likely because of my new setup, as it was appearing on my other monitor (that unity wasn't on).
 After I solved that I resumed building the map and setting up the movement control.

+First I set it up so that one unit could be moved at a time.
+Next I modified it so that if a troop name wasn't provided, it would move the previous unit.
+Then I modified it yet again so that multiple units could be moved at once.